SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Related Work

-\paragraph{Other scientific literature benchmarks.} In addition to instruction-following resources, prior works have also developed benchmarks to improve and assess scientific literature understanding.
+\paragraph{Other scientific literature benchmarks.} Prior works have developed benchmarks to improve and assess scientific literature understanding.
 Notable efforts in the biomedical domain include BLUE~\citep{peng2019blue-benchmark}, BLURB~\citep{gu2021-blurb}, InBoXBART \citep{parmar2022-in-boxbart-get}, and BigBio~\citep{fries2022bigbio}; \dataset covers a broader set of domains than these resources.
-Other efforts such as SciRepEval~\citep{singh-etal-2023-scirepeval}, Galactica~\citep{taylor2022-galactica-a-large}, and AcademicGPT~\citep{wei2023academicgpt} cover domains beyond biomedicine, but are not suitably formatted for training or evaluating instruction-following models.
+Other efforts such as ~\citep{singh-etal-2023-scirepeval, taylor2022-galactica-a-large, wei2023academicgpt} cover domains beyond biomedicine, but are not targeted for training instruction-following models.
+SciASSESS~\citep{cai2024sciassess} evaluates LLMs' proficiency in scientific literature analysis, focusing on memorization and reasoning abilities.
+Complementary to our static benchmark, SciArena \citep{zhao2025sciarena} provides a dynamic platform that evaluates models via ongoing expert preference voting.
+In contrast, \dataset provides fully \textit{expert-written} instructions, serving both as a benchmark and training resource.

+Concurrent with our work, \citet{li2025demystifying} introduce \textsc{SciReas}, a meta-benchmark for scientific problem-solving that includes a subset of \dataset tasks.
+Their analysis characterizes \dataset as focusing on grounded literature comprehension, distinguishing it from abstract reasoning benchmarks.
+This distinction is supported by their findings that performance on \dataset has low correlation with reasoning-focused benchmarks like GPQA~\citep{rein2023gpqa}, validating the unique contribution of our resource for measuring essential skills in evidence-based literature understanding.